Gartner best practice: Measuring your legal function

 Do this: If you can’t fund the project out of your legal budget, ensure you align your business case around questions such as: How will this support a strategic initiative?
 How will this help the business move faster?
 How will this reduce existing costs in the business (external spend, removal of other line items, or the requirement for additional headcount)?
 Or how will this generate ROI for shareholders?

 Finally, budget holders are always skeptical of people asking for money, without sacrificing anything in return - demonstrate that you are willing to go without something to get this.
+Read the article: Demonstrating the value of Legal.

-Don’t do that: Frame the discussion around better management of legal risk, legal being overworked, or having too few resources.
+Don’t do that: Frame the discussion around better management of Legal risk, legal being overworked, or having too few resources.

 The trap: Understandably, many businesses consider Nirvana to be where all systems talk to each other perfectly.
 However, there is a reason they don’t.
 Integrations typically represent incredibly poor ROI.
 Consider integrating a contract management system with Salesforce.
 You do 500 sales contracts a year, and it takes an average of 2 minutes to upload the contract into your CMS (500 contracts x 2 minutes) divided by 60 minutes = 16.6 hours @ $100 an hour = $1,600 per year.
 If the integration costs $30,000, you will have a payback period of 19 years.